 Single mom, philanthropist, podcast host, and multi-business owner.

-In less than three years, she had created a successful PR business, called Media Moguls PR, that allowed her to travel full-time and do what she loves most: helping others.
+In less than three years, she had created a successful PR business, called Media Moguls PR, which allowed her to travel full-time and do what she loves most: helping others.
 By day, she helps startup companies take their business to the next level through multi-channel media relations campaigns.
-In her spare time, she serves on the board of directors for three non profits and hosts local charity events in and around Salt Lake City, UT.
+In her spare time, she serves on the board of directors for three non-profits and hosts local charity events in and around Salt Lake City, UT.

 Connect with her and her cause through Twitter and LinkedIn.